exitus1/Video-Scripts/node.md

 There may be a newer version out at the time of this video.
 Make sure to download the latest version.

+We'll need to set the file as an exectuable.
+Open the Pi Terminal.

+Run ```sudo chmod u+x dcrinstall-linux-arm-v1.5.1```

 Navigate to your downloads folder.
 Double click the installer, execute the installer in Terminal

 It will take a few minutes to download and setup all the files.
 A folder called ./decred has now been placed in your home directory.